canjs/can-query-logic/doc/can-query-logic.md

         name: "string",
         complete: "boolean"
     });
-    new Query(Todo);
+    new QueryLogic(Todo);
     ```
-  - A schema object that looks like:
+  - A [can-reflect.getSchema schema object] that looks like the following:
     ```js
+    import {MaybeNumber, MaybeString, MaybeBoolean} from "can"
     new QueryLogic({
         // keys that uniquely represent this type
         identity: ["id"],